Nutrition

 Gut Feelings How Your Gut and Mind are Connected

 Have you ever considered how your gut health may affect your mood?
 Research shows that digestive and mental health, including everyday mood, go hand-in-hand more than we may be aware.
-Now is an excellent time to better understand how to get more in tune with the connection between your gut and mind.
+Now is an excellent time to better understand how to get more in tune with the connection between your gut and your mind.

 The Gut-Brain Axis